rubengc/AutomatorWP/readme.md

 ## Use automations to connect your plugins ##

 Anyone can create automations with just a few clicks.
-No coding required!

 Here are some automations samples to give you a quick idea of the possible combinations: